docker/docs/content/subscription/core-subscription/add-seats.md

 ---
 description: Learn how to add seats to an existing subscription
-keywords: Docker, Docker Hub, subscription, update, add, seats, pricing
+keywords: Docker, Docker Hub, subscription, update, add, seats, pricing, docker core
 title: Add seats to your subscription
 aliases:
 - /docker-hub/billing/add-seats/
+- /subscription/add-seats/
 ---

 You can add seats at anytime to your existing subscription.